 There are various topics that the TOK essays address.
-Some of the areas on which you can get the topics are the arts, ethics, human science, natural science, indigenous knowledge systems, religious knowledge, history, and mathematics.
-The students formulate titles from the subjects and the specific topics that they cover.
+Some areas where you can get the topics are the arts, ethics, human science, natural science, indigenous knowledge systems, religious knowledge, history, and mathematics.
+The students formulate titles from the subjects and the topics they cover.
 Such topics include;

-You have 1200-1600 words or sometimes more than 1600 words to write a convincing TOK essay.
-As you write your two AoKs, main argument and main counterargument, consider these dos and don’ts.
+Writing a convincing TOK essay requires 1200-1600 words, or sometimes more than 1600 words.
+As you write your two AoKs, main argument, and main counterargument, consider these dos and don’ts.